AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/catalog-management.md

 ## Product SKU limits

-Configuring too many product SKUs can affect performance by slowing down product data retrieval and increasing the time to complete Admin panel operations or indexations.
+Configuring too many product SKUs can affect performance by slowing down product data retrieval and increasing the time to complete Admin operations or indexations.

 ### Affected products and versions